dagraham/nts-dgraham/README.md

 	# The following are examples using the editor vim
 	# To use the native version of vim under Mac OSX, replace
 	# 'vim' with '/Applications/MacVim.app/Contents/MacOS/Vim'
 	# in each of the following commands.
+Omit the '-g' argument
+	# to open vim in the same _nts_ terminal window.
 	#
 	# edit {filepath} at {linenum} - wait for completion
 	session_edit: vim -g -f +{linenum} {filepath}